-- The user uses the HOD client on the Submit node to allocate a required number of cluster nodes, and provision Hadoop on them. - The HOD client uses a Resource Manager interface, (qsub, in Torque), to submit a HOD process, called the RingMaster, as a Resource Manager job, requesting the user desired number of nodes.
-This job is submitted to the central server of the Resource Manager (pbs\server, in Torque). - On the compute nodes, the resource manager slave daemons, (pbs\moms in Torque), accept and run jobs that they are given by the central server (pbs\server in Torque).
-The RingMaster process is started on one of the compute nodes (mother superior, in Torque). - The Ringmaster then uses another Resource Manager interface, (pbsdsh, in Torque), to run the second HOD component, HodRing, as distributed tasks on each of the compute nodes allocated. - The Hodrings, after initializing, communicate with the Ringmaster to get Hadoop commands, and run them accordingly.
-Once the Hadoop commands are started, they register with the RingMaster, giving information about the daemons.
+- The user uses the HOD client on the Submit node to allocate a desired number of cluster nodes and to provision Hadoop on them. - The HOD client uses a resource manager interface (qsub, in Torque) to submit a HOD process, called the RingMaster, as a Resource Manager job, to request the user's desired number of nodes.
+This job is submitted to the central server of the resource manager (pbs_server, in Torque). - On the compute nodes, the resource manager slave daemons (pbs_moms in Torque) accept and run jobs that they are assigned by the central server (pbs_server in Torque).
+The RingMaster process is started on one of the compute nodes (mother superior, in Torque). - The RingMaster then uses another resource manager interface (pbsdsh, in Torque) to run the second HOD component, HodRing, as distributed tasks on each of the compute nodes allocated. - The HodRings, after initializing, communicate with the RingMaster to get Hadoop

-- All the configuration files needed for Hadoop instances are generated by HOD itself, some obtained from options given by user in its own configuration file. - The HOD client keeps communicating with the RingMaster to find out the location of the JobTracker and HDFS daemons.
+- commands, and run them accordingly.
+Once the Hadoop commands are started, they register with the RingMaster, giving information about the daemons. - All the configuration files needed for Hadoop instances are generated by HOD itself, some obtained from options given by user in its own configuration file. - The HOD client keeps communicating with the RingMaster to find out the location of the JobTracker and HDFS daemons.

-The rest of the document deals with the steps needed to setup HOD on a physical cluster of nodes.
+The rest of this document describes how to setup HOD on a physical cluster of nodes.